Leon Lopez

-Leon Lopez (born 30 August 1979 in Liverpool) is a British actor, television and film director, singer-songwriter and occasional model, best known for playing the role of Jerome Johnson in the Channel 4 soap opera Brookside from 1998 to 2002.
-He also played the role of Linford Short in the BBC's EastEnders in 2016.
-His first feature film as a director, Soft Lad, premiered at the East End Film Festival in 2015.
+Leon Lopez (born 30 August 1979) is an English actor, television and film director, singer-songwriter and occasional model.
+He is best known for his role as Jerome Johnson in the Channel 4 soap opera Brookside (1998–2002).
+He also played Linford Short in the BBC soap opera EastEnders (2016).
+His first feature film as a director Soft Lad (2015) premiered at the East End Film Festival.

 His musical background includes being part of numerous vocal harmony groups and he is now becoming a well known performer in the world of Theatre, and Musical Theatre in London's West End.

 Early and personal life

-Lopez is a former student of the Liverpool Institute for Performing Arts, established by Sir Paul McCartney.
+Born in Liverpool, Lopez is a former student of the Liverpool Institute for Performing Arts, established by Sir Paul McCartney.
 His mother is from Liverpool and of Spanish descent and his father is Jamaican.
 Lopez is gay.

 Directing

 Film

 Lopez's film directing credits include his debut feature film Soft Lad (2015).
 A micro budget self funded feature starring Daniel Brocklebank, Jonny Labey, Suzanne Collins, Craig Stein and Laura Ainsworth.
 It was released by Peccadillo Pictures on 9 November 2015 after a string of various UK cinema screenings.
 In 2018, he directed a second feature film called 'Out of Time' for Foot in the Door Films.
 To date he has also directed several short films including his award-winning short 'The Definition of Lonely', starring Nick Hayes and Lucas Rush, which premiered at the OutWest Film Festival in 2015 and is featured on the "Soft Lad" DVD extras.

 Other short films include 'Almost Saw The Sunshine' starring Munroe Bergdorf, which premiered at Downtown Urban Arts Festival where it was nominated for Best Short Film award and was acquired by Dekkoo and Peccadillo Pictures and available on Amazon Prime streaming services.
 'Ménage' Starring Adele Silva, Suzanne Collins and Craig Stein, which premiered at the Kino Film Festival in 2016.
 He also appeared in the documentary 'Let's Talk About Gay Sex And Drugs' which was part of the official selection for the 2016 BFI Flare: London LGBT Film Festival.

 His production company Brown Boy Productions was set up in 2012, and is currently in development of a further 2 feature films and a TV series called Trade.